karussell/xvantage/README.txt

   Hints
 =========

- * the default implementation of the DataPool (an interface) can be easily replaced: new Xvantage().setDefaultDataPool(MyDataPool.class);
+ * the default implementations of a list, collection and set could be replaced through its methods in Xadvantage
-   (factories are currently not supported)
+ * to avoid writing of null values set this through Xadvantage
- * A BiMap in DataPool was necessary because of getting an id while writing an object to string
+ * to avoid writing of some properties -> Xadvantage.ignoreMethod
- * the default implementations of a list, collection and set could be replaced through its methods in the Xadvantage class
+   (this will be replaced with the transient keyword at a later time)